 - Quackwatch: Craniosacral Therapy UBC Study Finds CST is not evidence based

 - Craniosacral Therapy is not Medicine: Journal of the American Physical Therapy Association

 - Infant Dies After Craniosacral Therapy: Therapist gets off Scot Free

 “Until outcome studies show that these techniques produce a direct and positive clinical effect, they should be dropped from all academic curricula; insurance companies should stop paying for them; and patients should invest their time, money, and health elsewhere.”

-“it is incumbent upon physical therapists utilizing CST techniques to justify their efficacy and value in terms of documented patient outcomes in peer-reviewed clinical research or abandon them altogether.
-It is also imperative that physical therapy professionals who perform cranial techniques do not communicate to patients disproved concepts of moving cranial sutures or balancing cranial rhythms.
+“it is incumbent upon Victoria Physiotherapists utilizing CST techniques to justify their efficacy and value in terms of documented patient outcomes in peer-reviewed clinical research or abandon them altogether.
+You should demand a refund if you have been duped.
+Physiotherapists in British Columbia have a professional obligation to incorporate evidence-informed practice in all aspects of their Physiotherapy service delivery.
+It is also imperative that Physiotherapy professionals who perform cranial techniques do not communicate to patients disproved concepts of moving cranial sutures or balancing cranial rhythms.
 This language is disingenuous and may lead to creating disability in our patients by providing the perception that there is some sort of structural deformity in their body and implying that they are ill.
-If utilizing such techniques, clinicians should inform their patients that the care they are receiving has not been supported by documented clinical outcomes or evidence.
+If Victoria Physiotherapists are utilizing such techniques, clinicians should inform their patients that the care they are receiving has not been supported by documented clinical outcomes or evidence.
 The time is past due for advocates of CST to contribute well-designed studies evaluating the efficacy of these techniques to the peer-reviewed literature.
 The challenge is clear: prove that it works, or move on.”